seifalmotaz/cruky_archived/docs/tutorial/04-Routes.md

 ---
 # Route Handlers

-Route handlers are functions/methods that handle the request with a specific path, and they can have middlewares before it or after.
+Route handlers are functions/methods that handle the request with a specific path, and they can have middleware before it or after.

 You can respond with the __Response__ class.